 Plasticity could well be the ironic answer to the environmental dilemmas we now face after more than a century of petrochemistry

 A year later, I would look up the origin of plants in the Oxford English Dictionary, and instead stumble on a lesser-known meaning of plastic.
 For biologists, plastic refers to a species that responds quickly to environmental change, one capable of rapid evolution and self-preservation.
 Many species of plants exhibit adaptive plasticity, I’m told by the botanist Chris Martine.

 Plasticity could well be the ironic answer to the environmental dilemmas we face after more than a century of petrochemistry: to be more plastic and willing to evolve as conditions change.

 And while I still don’t understand how factories came to be plants, I’ve come to believe that manufacturing plants ought at least to live up to their name.
 This is the position taken by industrial ecologists, who over the past quarter-century have argued that industrial systems must acknowledge that plants are members of a biotic community, in constant, mutual exchange with all cycles, systems and living beings around it.

 My colleagues in environmental sociology debate whether or not production systems can ever be benign.
 Standing at the memorial that afternoon with my father – where our every step scattered dandelion seeds – I wasn’t particularly optimistic, but I desperately wanted something to root for.

 My father reaches into his back pocket to pull out a handkerchief.
 He wipes my eyes before his.
 We know there can’t be closure.
-We stay there, side-by-side, before climbing back into the car to follow the river to the sea.Make a donation
+We stay there, side-by-side, before climbing back into the car to follow the river to the sea.Support Aeon: make a one-off donation